What To Know

 On the plus side, some 60Hz TVs can now change their refresh rate automatically if they detect 24FPS content.
 These TVs can change to either 48Hz or 72Hz for a smoother experience.

 While we learned a lot about refresh rate and how to best use it, the main question remains which is better for watching sports, 60Hz vs. 120Hz TVs?

 Well, as we learned, it really depends on what type of sports you’re watching.
 120Hz is for fast-paced, action-packed sports.

 So, watching golf on a TV with 60Hz is probably a good idea.
 However, it’s not a good idea to watch it on a TV with 120Hz.

-On the flip side, American football is best viewed at 120Hz TV because it can keep up with all the movement and fast-paced action happening on screen.
+On the flip side, basketball or American football is best viewed at 120Hz TV because it can keep up with all the movement and fast-paced action happening on screen.